5odead/LOGMEDADDY/README.md

-##  LOGMEDADDY — Linux Keylogger & Exfiltration (for Red Team & Cybersecurity)
+##  Trevent — Linux Keylogger & Exfiltration (for Red Team & Cybersecurity)

-LOGMEDADDY is a Python-based lightweight keylogger and exfiltration tool designed for cybersecurity research and educational purposes.
+Trevent is a Python-based lightweight keylogger and exfiltration tool designed for cybersecurity research and educational purposes.

 ---